 - 15.1 At Mossbourne Community Academy it is recognised that all pupils should have access to a broad, balanced curriculum. - 15.2 Pupils are organised into eight mixed-ability forms.
 In all year groups pupils, are set for core subjects.
 These arrangements are reviewed regularly.
-Pupils are taught both in ability sets and mixed-ability groups, with work appropriately differentiated to meet the needs of individuals within the set or teaching group.

-15.3 Support for pupils is organised in a variety of ways:
+Pupils are taught both in sets according to ability and in mixed-ability groups, with work appropriately differentiated to meet the needs of individuals within the set or teaching group. - 15.3 Support for pupils is organised in a variety of ways: - Nurture Set in Year 7, Set 9 in Years 8-11: Up to 12 pupils entering the academy in Year 7, with levels well below expected norms, are taught by a primary specialist in a dedicated classroom for English, maths, science, Spanish and humanities.
+For Drama, PE, Music and DT pupils are taught in mixed ability groups with support, as appropriate.
+Progress is closely monitored; pupils move up to higher sets in subjects when assessed to be working at an appropriate level